 You can delete categories individually, or in bulk.

-(Click ‘OK’ to delete the category)
+(Click ‘OK’ to proceed)

-Deleting Multiple Categories
+How To Delete Multiple Categories

 (Bulk delete categories)

-The selected categories will be deleted …
+The categories you’ve selected will be deleted …

-(‘Edit Category’ screen)
+(‘Edit Category’ panel)

-You can also edit a category using the Quick Edit option.
-Hover over the category title you would like to edit and click on Quick Edit …
+You can also edit categories using the Quick Edit option.
+Hover over the category title you would like to edit and click the ‘Quick Edit’ link …

 Edit your details and click on the ‘Update Category’ button to save your changes …

-(Category – Quick Edit fields)
+(Category menu – Quick Edit fields)

-Post Categories – Useful Tip
+WordPress Post Categories – Useful Tip

 The default category cannot be deleted.